 I love games.
 I am by no means a competitive gamer, but I enjoy games as a way to relax, to get challenged and to be entertained.
 I love the cinematic feel of modern AAA games, and I love the intense gameplay experience of Super Hexagon and Hotline Miami.
 I love getting lost in a deep story, and I love grinding for loot in a deep cave.
 I love isolating myself in another world, and I love playing local multiplayers with friends.

-In my spare time I play snooker at the top level in Denmark (currently ranked 7) and I volunteer to arrange tournaments and manage our website.
-The highlight of my snooker career has been representing Denmark twice at the European Championships and twice at the Nordic Championships.
-Since I started volunteering I have helped the sport grow by more than 100 % during the last five years.
+In my spare time I play snooker at the top level in Denmark (ranked 13 after the 2019/2020 season) and I volunteer in my local snooker club where I help organize tournaments and arrange live streaming.
+The highlight of my snooker career has been representing Denmark twice at the European Championships and five times at the Nordic Championships.